KRISTA D. PRICE

 Wants?
 (What is each character trying to do to the other character with his/her words?
 Express the want as a verb: "My character wants to ___________ him/her")

 5.)
-Discussed wants (also called a character's "motivation" or "objective" or "intention")
+Reviewed wants (also called a character's "motivation" or "objective" or "intention")

 -